A stochastic Levenberg-Marquardt method using random models with complexity results: Introduction

 \section{Introduction}

-Minimizing a nonlinear least-squares function is one of the most classical problems in numerical optimization, that arises in a variety of fields.
-In many applications, the objective function to be optimized can only be accessed through noisy estimates.
-Typical occurrences of such a formulation can be found when solving inverse problems~\cite{PCourtier_JNThyepaut_AHollingsworth_1994, ATarantola_2005,YTremolet_2007} or while minimizing the error of a model in the context of machine learning~\cite{LBottou_FECurtis_JNocedal_2018}.
-In such cases, the presence of noise is often due to the estimation of the objective function via cheaper, less accurate calculations: this is for instance true when part of the data is left aside while computing this estimate.
-In fact, in data-fitting problems such as those coming from machine learning, a huge amount of data is available, and considering the entire data throughout the optimization process can be extremely costly.
-Moreover, the measurements can be redundant and possibly corrupted: in that context, a full evaluation of the function or the gradient may be unnecessary.
+Minimizing a nonlinear least-squares function is one of the most classical problems in numerical optimization, arising in a variety of applications.
+In numerous cases, the objective function to be optimized can only be accessed through noisy estimates.
+Typical occurrences of such a formulation can be encountered while solving inverse problems~\cite{PCourtier_JNThyepaut_AHollingsworth_1994, ATarantola_2005,YTremolet_2007} or while minimizing the error of a model in the context of machine learning~\cite{LBottou_FECurtis_JNocedal_2018}.
+In such cases, the presence of noise is often due to the estimation of the objective function via cheaper, less accurate calculations.
+For instance, in data-fitting problems, part of the data is often left aside while computing the function or derivative estimates, due to the cost of considering the entire available dataset.